-- Pay for performance.
+Pay for performance.
 We award annual variable compensation based on the performance of the company and the individual.
 The great majority of our executive officers' compensation is variable and not guaranteed.
-Base salaries for our named executive officers constitute on average approximately 7% of their total annual compensation. - Use deferred compensation.
-Variable compensation for our executive officers also includes a deferred component, in that a portion of annual bonuses (''stock bonus awards'') is delivered in the form of restricted stock units (''RSUs''). - Performance-based equity awards.
-The vesting of fifty percent (50%) of the RSUs awarded to our executive officers as stock bonus awards is tied to the achievement of defined adjusted average after-tax return on equity levels over a three-year measurement period.
-For more information regarding equity awards, see the section below entitled "Compensation Framework-Policies and Process." - Long vesting periods.
+Base salaries for our named executive officers in 2018 constituted only 4%, in the case of our CEO, and 8% - on average - for our other NEOs, of their total annual compensation.

+Use deferred compensation.
+Variable compensation for our executive officers also includes a deferred component, in that a portion of annual bonuses ("stock bonus awards") is delivered in the form of restricted stock units ("RSUs").

+Performance-based equity awards.
+The vesting of sixty percent (60%), in the case of our CEO, and fifty percent (50%), in the case of our other NEOs, of the RSUs awarded to our executive officers as stock bonus awards is tied to the achievement of defined adjusted (or non-GAAP) average after-tax return on equity levels over a three-year measurement period ("performance vesting").
+For more information regarding equity awards, see the section below entitled "Compensation Framework - Policies and Process."

+Long vesting periods.
 Both the time-vesting and performance-vesting portions of our stock bonus awards generally vest on a cliff basis three years after the grant date.
-Both our outstanding legacy stock options and the retention RSUs with which we have replaced them generally vest 60% on the 3rd anniversary, and 20% on each of the 4th and 5th anniversaries, of their grant dates.
-In addition, each award under our LTIP, a non-qualified, companyfunded retention plan for highly compensated employees, vests only at the end of a five-year period. - "Clawback" policy.
-We maintain a robust compensation recoupment (or "clawback") policy, which permits the company to recover compensation in the event of financial restatement, inaccurate performance measures and serious misconduct or materially imprudent judgment that results in material financial or reputational harm to the company. - Stock ownership guidelines.
+Both our outstanding legacy stock options and the retention RSUs with which we have replaced them generally vest 60% on the 3^{rd} anniversary, and 20% on each of the 4^{th} and 5^{th} anniversaries, of their grant dates.
+In addition, each award under our LTIP, a non-qualified, company-funded retention plan for highly compensated employees, vests only at the end of a five-year period.

+Clawback" policy.
+We maintain a robust compensation recoupment (or "clawback") policy, which permits the company to recover compensation in the event of a financial restatement, inaccurate performance measures, and serious misconduct or materially imprudent judgment that results in material financial or reputational harm to the company.

+Stock ownership guidelines.
 We maintain stock ownership requirements for our executive officers, creating a further link between management interests, company performance and shareholder value.
 All of our named executive officers have reached or exceeded the ownership requirements.

-- "Double triggers."
-Our award agreements for RSUs issued since 2010 generally maintain the requirement of "double triggers" on the accelerated vesting of awards in the event of a change in control, meaning that an executive must actually be terminated following the change in control before vesting will be accelerated. - Modest perquisites.
+Double triggers."
+Our award agreements for RSUs generally maintain the requirement of "double triggers" on the accelerated vesting of awards in the event of a change in control, meaning that an executive must actually be terminated following the change in control before vesting will be accelerated.

+Modest perquisites.
 We provide very modest perquisites that provide a sound benefit to the company's business.